 This contribution analysis explains how each quarter contributed to the growth of sales between the years 2011 and 2012.
 The first and last column (grey) represent the sales value in the corresponding year (2011 and 2012), while quarterly values are absolute deviations from the year 2011 (absolute sales growth, represented by red/green columns).
 In this way, the user can evaluate the contribution (positive or negative) of the sales performance of each quarter to the annual sales.

-The category class column must contain the letter “x” (or "=") in the rows where you want the values to be fixed (whole values, such as Previous Year or Actual in the example above), while it should stay empty in all other rows (partial values / contributions, such as quarterly deviations in the example above).
+The category class column must contain the symbol "=" in the rows where you want the values to be fixed (whole values, such as Previous Year or Actual in the example above), while it should stay empty in all other rows (partial values / contributions, such as quarterly deviations in the example above).

 Profitability Analysis or P&L Statement